maybedave/InSAR-Time-Series-Clustering/README.md

 There is no restriction about the research/commercial/scientific use of this script.
 Please acknowledge the following work:

-Davide Festa, Alessandro Novellino, Ekbal Hussain, Luke Bateson, Nicola Casagli, Pierluigi Confuorto, Matteo Del Soldato & Federico Raspini (2023).
-Unsupervised detection of InSAR time series patterns based on PCA and K-means clustering, International Journal of Applied Earth Observation and Geoinformation, accepted for publication.
+Festa, D., Novellino, A., Hussain, E., Bateson, L., Casagli, N., Confuorto, P., Del Soldato, M., Raspini, F.: Unsupervised detection of InSAR ground motion patterns based on PCA and K-means analysis, International Journal of Applied Earth Observation and Geoinformation, Volume 118, 2023, 103276, ISSN 1569-8432, https://doi.org/10.1016/j.jag.2023.103276.